FPGA-Research-Manchester/OrkhestraFPGAStream/docs/README.md

 3. Writing data to DDR -> Record size of the original data
 4. Checking for clashes -> Fixing stream and module parameters
 5. Configuring modules -> Extend required record format to the length of the burst and write the configuration data

+How the clashes are checked and how the crossbar configuration data is extended is shown in the tests [here](../tests/dma_crossbar_specifier_test.cpp).
+The interesting thing to note in those tests is the input specification extension step after clearing clashes.
+First of all, the extension is mirroring the initial input specification.
+That's because the first integer is in position 15 rather than 0.
+Second, the input crossbar specifiation tells where the data should come from before the crossbar.
+The output crossbar specifaction tells where the data should go to after the crossbar.
+But thanks to these extensions the crossbar configuration data [generation](../src/fpga_managing/dma_crossbar_setup.cpp) is a lot easier.

 # Inserting junk data before crossbars